ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Made the hagman app more statefull and added some more features making it appealing to the eye.
 Went through the starter code for Light's out game.

 **Thoughts:** Hangman game was not much of a challange but this Light's out game seems tough and needs time.
 There is lots of designing as well.
 Need to implement the logic too.

+### Day 7: May 13th, 2020

+**Today's Progress**: Completed the Lights out game along with the logics involved and the designing.
+Started with React Forms.

+**Thoughts:** The Lights out exercise has helped me to develop confidence in both React and JS as whole.
+The designing was overwhelming at first but slowly I'm getting better.